zbruhnke/dockup/README.md

 2. Inside the project directory, copy `.env.example` to `.env` and replace dummy values with actual ones
 3. Run `docker-compose up`

+## Supported Backends
+Dockup now supports multiple backends for deploying apps.
+They include:

+- `compose` : Uses `docker-compose.yaml` file in project root directory
+- `helm` : Uses helm package under `helm` folder in project root directory
+- `fake` : Stubs out deployments, useful for UI development.

+Backend can be specified using `DOCKUP_BACKEND` environment variable.
+If no value is specified, backend will be defaulted to `fake`

 ## Development

     # Install latest elixir